spryker/spryker-docs/docs/scos/dev/back-end-development/zed-ui-tables/create-and-configure-zed-tables.md

 We recommend using search by columns for tables with large numbers of rows.
 Measurable performance checks show the execution time got faster.
-For example, getting the results using search by columns for tables with ~200k rows increased from 0,031s to 0,003s.
+For example, getting the results using search by columns for tables with ~200k rows improved speed from 0,031s to 0,003s.

 ## 3. Prepare the data